Few things are as elegant as authentic wooden doors, but…Read More

 Second, let’s dig deeper into both manufacturers’ window options and get a better understanding of your choices.

-Marvin has three prominent lines.
+Marvin has three prominent lines for both Replacement and New Construction.

 Pella has a number of different lines and sub-lines.

 Since Marvin does not offer a vinyl window, we will start our discussion with fiberglass.
 Fiberglass windows are relatively new to the marketplace but also the fastest growing segment.
 Marvin has been an early pioneer in developing pultruded fiberglass.
 Pultruded fiberglass is made up of many strands of strong glass weaved together and saturated with resins to make a very strong, durable material.
 Ultrex is very strong, offers low maintenance, and comes in six exterior colors and three interior colors.
-Integrity Wood Ultrex offers a wood interior finish that is available in bare wood, pre-finished white, or pre-finished black.
+Elevate Wood Ultrex offers a wood interior finish that is available in bare wood, pre-finished white, or pre-finished black.
 Both All Ultrex and Wood Ultrex offer multiple sizes, glass options, divided lights, screens, and hardware options.

 Click here for testing reports and specifications of Ultrex fiberglass.

 Which fiberglass window is better?
 Please see for yourself.
 Ask your window representative to provide a side-by-side comparison.
-If you are looking for a wood interior, then the Integrity Wood Ultrex is a terrific solution.
+If you are looking for a wood interior, then the Elevate Wood Ultrex is a terrific solution.

 Clearly, there are many different comparisons to be made with Marvin and Pella, so it’s difficult to say that one is superior to the other.
 There are generally two defining advantages that Marvin has over Pella: extruded aluminum cladding and the industry’s highest standard paint finish.
 Pella has recently countered by introducing their Architect Reserve Series.
 Pella also has lower-priced options that make for a good budget fit, especially if the owner doesn’t want to live in the home for a long period of time.

 Both Marvin and Pella are world-class manufacturers that deliver terrific brand recognition and deep offering of products.
-Many architects, designers, professional remodelers, and luxury homebuilders in Columbus, Ohio choose Marvin or Integrity for their design, construction, and lasting value.
+Many architects, designers, professional remodelers, and luxury homebuilders in Columbus, Ohio choose Marvin or Elevate for their design, construction, and lasting value.

 The above information and opinions are provided by Mark Mason, a window and door industry veteran with more than 30 years of experience.